bug400/asm71/INSTALL.md

 Build from scratch
 ------------------

 ASM71 was migrated to the CMake build system.
+The Free Pascal configuration files for CMake were gratefully taken from the [Hedgewars project](https://github.com/hedgewars/hw).

 Download the ASM71 source package and follow the instruction in the build directories:

 * linux: Linux (Debian package tools and Free Pascal compiler)
-* macos: mac OS (XCode command line tools and Free Pascal compiler)
+* macos: macOS (XCode command line tools and Free Pascal compiler)
 * windows (MSVC 2017, Free Pascal Compiler and nsis 3.0 package builder)